robinali34/blog_algorithms/_posts/2025-11-21-reduction-3sat-to-partition.md

 **Step 3: Encode Clause Satisfaction**
 - For clause Cⱼ and variable xᵢ:
   - If xᵢ appears positively in Cⱼ: add 1 to clause digit (n+j) of vᵢ
-  - If ¬xᵢ appears in Cⱼ: add 1 to clause digit (n+j) of v'ᵢ
+  - If !xᵢ appears in Cⱼ: add 1 to clause digit (n+j) of v'ᵢ
 - This ensures that if a clause is satisfied, the corresponding clause digit contributes to the sum

 **Step 4: Create Clause Numbers**